ib-76/LyricsTextmining/README.md

 <br>
 Part1_Crawling.ipynb connects to the website, crawls the songs, and saves them into a CSV file.<br>
 That CSV can be generated either from the Docker container or directly from Jupyter.<br>
 The CSV should then be imported into an SQL database called TextMiningHa, which contains a single table named songs.
-A backup of this database is also included in the PyCharm project.<br>
+A backup of this database is also included in the PyCharm project.<br><br>
-Note: All functions in the Jupyter notebooks pull their data from this database.
+**Note:**All functions in the Jupyter notebooks pull their data from this database.
 If you want the project to run on your local machine, you will need to update the connection string stored into db_config.txt<br>
 Just change the credential SERVER=IVAN_PC\SQLEXPRESS to match the SQL server on your local machine.<br>
 <br><br>
 Part2_PreProcessing.ipynb handles preprocessing tasks, including text cleaning and feature analysis. <br>